-PIP (Polycontrast Interference Photography) is a visual non-invasive scanning system that reveals where current problems may exist and interestingly where developing issues might arise.
+PIP (Polycontrast Interference Photography) is a visual, non-invasive scanning system that reveals where current problems may exist and interestingly where developing issues might arise.

-PIP is commonly used to enable practitioners and their clients to see recordings of ‘before and after treatment and healthcare plans,’ and thereby motivating patients to make better-informed health choices.
-PIP can assess and evaluate health issues; show developing and existing stresses to the body; demonstrate healing procedures; and provides an evaluation of treatment methods and systems.
+PIP is commonly used to enable practitioners and their clients to see recordings of ‘before and after treatment and healthcare plans,’ thereby motivating patients to make better-informed health choices.
+PIP can assess and evaluate health issues; show developing and existing stresses to the body; demonstrate healing procedures; and provide an evaluation of treatment methods and systems.